Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 ## Design Ideation

+**Team Idea Generation:**
+The team felt it was best to first identify several big themes of ideas like safety features and sensor features and then brainstorm features that can fit each category.
+After writing any big concepts, every person expanded on an assigned concept and generated as many ideas as they could.

+**Brainstorming:**
+Initially, the team planned on blindly generating lots of ideas but later on it was discovered that generating features based on pre-planned categories proved to be more efficient.
+Of course, there is a limitation to potential ideas if the categories have to be pre-planned and therefore the team thought it was best to also include free-flowing ideas that may not fall under any category.
 [Appendix C: Design Ideation](DesignIdeation.md)

 ## Presentation 1

-Include a quite introduction to what all is in this section Include the link to the youtube video
+Include a quiet introduction to what all is in this section Include the link to the YouTube video

 ## [Appendix](Appendix.github.md)